cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 execute the same program.

 The program should output a png image of a Julia set upon successful execution.

-## MPI-IO

-- [ ] TODO: Agness, MPI-IO

-### Collective I/O with NumPy arrays
-How to use Numpy with MPI
-1. Download Numpy with `pip install numpy` in a terminal
-2. `import numpy as np` to use numpy in the program
-3. Advantages of numpy over lists
-   - Numpy stores memory contiguously
-   - Uses a smaller number of bytes
-   - Can multiply arrays by index
-   - It’s faster
-   - Can store different data types including images
-   - Contains random number generators

-Numpy syntax
-1. To define an array type: `np.nameofarray([1,2,3])`
-2. To get the dimension of the array: `nameofarray.ndim`
-3. To get the shape of the array (the number of rows and columns): `nameofarray.shape`
-4. To get the type of the array: `nameofarray.dtype`
-5. To get the number of bytes: `nameofarray.itemsize`
-6. To get the number of elements in the array: `nameofarray.size`
-7. To get the total size: `nameofarray.size * nameofarray.itemsize`

-- [ ] TODO: IO and Numpy

-### TODO: Non-contiguous Collective I/O with NumPy arrays and datatypes

-TODO

 # Simple MPI Example Programs